preesm/preesm.github.io/_docs/06-devdoc.md

 We refer the developers to the [RCPTT user guide](https://www.eclipse.org/rcptt/documentation/userguide/getstarted/) for adding RCPTT tests.

-The only specific directive is to insert new tests (and their verifications and contexts) in a proper, consistent folder hierarchy of the plugin **org.preesm.tests.ui.rcptt**.
+The only specific directive is to insert new tests (and their verifications and contexts) in a proper, consistent folder hierarchy of the plugin **org.preesm.ui.rcptt.tests**.

 ## Coding Policies

 The Preesm code base respects some coding policy.
 If you intend to develop within Preesm, we strongly advise you to follow these policies to prevent the continuous integration server to reject your contributions.
 These policies are simple:

 1. Follow the [checkstyle](http://checkstyle.sourceforge.net/) format provided in the [coding policy project](https://github.com/preesm/preesm-maven/blob/master/preesm-coding-policy/checkstyle/VAADER_checkstyle.xml);
-2. Make sure all the tests run without failure (run 'mvn clean verify' in the root folder of the git repository.
+2. Make sure all the tests run without failure (run 'mvn clean verify' in the root folder of the git repository).

 To help enforcing the checkstyle format, the "on-the-fly" checkstyle analyzer using the Eclipse plug-in (automatically installed with the meta feature and configured through M2Eclipse connectors) will provide feedback and the Eclipse cleanup formatter will enforce most of the rules (triggered on save action).